Irys-xyz/arweave-js-sdk/README.md

 >    "final":100000
 > }
 ```
- #### Note: as the network fee is taken from the requested amount, the amount you will actually recieve is the 'final' field
+ <b>Note:</b> as the network fee is taken from the requested amount, the amount you will actually recieve is the 'final' field
- #### This also means you cannot withdraw any amount lower than the current network fee.
+This also means you cannot withdraw any amount lower than the current network fee.

-### Fund (add balance to) A bundler
+### Fund a bundler

 ```sh
 $ bundlr fund 1479016 -h example.bundlr.network -w wallet.json